Ericsson/ove-tutorial/README.md

     $ source ove
     OVE [SHA-1: 0959726 @ Ubuntu 18.04]

-    This script will do a few things:

-    * add 120 bash functions:
-    ove-!   ove-config    ove-lastlog       ove-refresh
-    ove-add ove-configure ove-list-commands ove-remote
-    ...
-    Now what?
-Run 'ove fetch' to sync with the outside world or 'ove help' for more information

 If you are missing some of the required dependencies on your host, OVE will let you know and suggest a solution:

     $ source ove